-- The backplate system is made by ultra-durable thermoplastic truly small and compact for lightness.
-A rubber damper help grip the tank, a second tank strap can be added.
+- The backplate system is made of ultra-durable thermoplastic truly small and compact for lightness.
+A rubber damper help grip the tank, and a second tank strap can be added.
 A nylon locator strap is included to ensure proper tank position every time.

 - 3 exhaust valves for buoyancy adjustment in any position.

 - 2 large pockets of cargo pockets with Velcro closure.
 On top of each pocket, there is a compartment to hold the pressure gauge and the octopus.